Interaction-Aware Whole-Body Control for Compliant Object Transport: Experimental Evaluation

 \subsection{Effectiveness and Compliance in Heavy-Duty Pushing}

 The 60 kg pushing task highlights the trade-off between command following and physical survival.
 As shown in Fig.~\ref{fig:pushing_errors}, under extreme resistance, the robot's locomotion enters a compliant-stagnation regime.
 As the load increases to 60 kg, the velocity error $E_v$ for IO-WBC grows significantly, reaching approximately 0.486 m/s.
 This increase in $E_v$ is not an algorithmic failure, but a strategic prioritization of postural invariance ($E_{\alpha}, E_{h}$) over locomotion speed.
 This stagnation reflects a policy-level trade-off between velocity tracking and support stability under extreme resistance.
-Rather than saturating joint torques or inducing foot slippage—which caused the WBC baseline to fail in all 5 trials beyond 50 kg—the learned controller reduces forward progression to preserve the robot's center-of-mass within the friction cone.
-While the WBC baseline fails at 50kg due to kinematic constraint violations, IO-WBC survives up to 60 kg by actively modulating its impedance.
-As evidenced in Fig.~\ref{fig:four_comparison}(b), while baseline errors explode beyond 40kg, the IO-WBC error norm grows linearly and remains bounded, proving its robustness at the edge of physical actuator limits, as summarized in Table \ref{tab:pushing_huge}.
+Rather than saturating joint torques or inducing foot slippage—which caused the WBC baseline to fail in all 5 trials for 60 kg level—the learned controller reduces forward progression to preserve the robot's center-of-mass within the friction cone.
+In contrast, IO-WBC survives up to 60 kg by actively modulating its impedance.
+As evidenced in Fig.~\ref{fig:four_comparison}, while baseline errors explode beyond 30kg, the IO-WBC error norm grows linearly and remains bounded, proving its robustness at the edge of physical actuator limits, as summarized in Table \ref{tab:pushing_huge}.